Germany expels two Russian diplomats after Tiergarten murder conviction | DW | 15.12.2021

 The defendant's lawyer has pledged to appeal the verdict.

-Following the Wednesday verdict, Germany's new Foreign Minister Annalena Baerbock said her ministry had summoned Russian Ambassador Sergey Nechayev.
+Following the Wednesday verdict, Germany's new Foreign Minister Annalena Baerbock said her ministry had summoned Russian Ambassador Sergei Nechayev.

 "We told him that two members of the embassy staff would be declared persona non grata," Baerbock said.